Epic home fails: 52 photos show the worst design mistakes

 Working up a sweat?

-While the working day can get a little stressful, and sometimes we have to work longer hours than we’d like, we’re not sure hosting a shower in the corner of the office is entirely necessary.
+While the working day can get a little stressful, and sometimes we have to work longer hours than we’d like, we’re not sure installing a shower in the corner of the office is entirely necessary.
 Particularly one with this extraordinary lack of privacy.
 But hey, each to their own…

 A sobering staircase